HTTP Vs HTTPS

 What Is HTTPS?

-Traditionally, all websites load over HTTP protocol, which is the original protocol developed to distribute web pages.
+Traditionally, all websites load over the HTTP protocol, which is the original protocol developed to distribute web pages.
 However, a more secure version of this protocol was developed later, which came to be known as HTTPS.
 As years passed, it became the de-facto standard of web page distribution instead of the default HTTP due to the far greater security it offered.
-What was that security and how is HTTPS different from HTTP?
+What was that security, and how is HTTPS different from HTTP?
 Let’s explore it.

 HTTP Vs HTTPS – Difference Between